microsoft/WindowsProtocolTestSuites/TestSuites/FileServer/docs/FileServerUserGuide.md

 **Required Software**

-All common softwares listed in [prerequisites](https://github.com/microsoft/WindowsProtocolTestSuites#prerequisites) for running Windows Protocol Test Suites.
+* All common softwares listed in [prerequisites](https://github.com/microsoft/WindowsProtocolTestSuites#prerequisites) for running Windows Protocol Test Suites.

+* Download FileServer-TestSuite-ServerEP.zip or FileServer-TestSuite-ServerEP.tar.gz and extract it to the driver computer.
+Name the root path of the extracted files **FileServer-TestSuite-ServerEP**.
+The name is used throughout the document.

 **Optional Software**